|

 This collection has been artificially created.

-C. T.
+McLaughlin, C. T.

-Photograph Collection,
+Photograph Collection, 1920s-1970s

 SWCPC 826

-Collection of photographs depicting C. T. McLaughlins activities with Texas
+Collection of photographs depicting C. T. McLaughlin’s activities with Texas

 politics, the oil industry, and ranching.
-Some
+Some images show a windmill and his

-images show a windmill and his home at the Diamond M Ranch in Snyder, Texas, poses with
+home at the Diamond M Ranch in Snyder, Texas, poses with Lyndon Baines Johnson

-Orientation Conference #14 (Sept.
+(Sept.
 1952) and Hispanic school children.

-C. T. McLaughlin was an oilman, rancher, former Texas Tech Regent, art collector, and
+C. T. McLaughlin was an oilman, rancher, former Texas Tech Regent, art

-philanthropist.
-His ranch was the Diamond M
+collector, and philanthropist.
+His ranch was the Diamond M Ranch located in

-Ranch located in Snyder, Texas and he owned the C. T. McLaughlin Oil Drilling Company.
-Because of his contributions to Texas politics, he
+Snyder, Texas and he owned the C. T. McLaughlin Oil Drilling Company.
+Because of

-became a friend of Lyndon B. Johnson and other political figures.
-He was awarded for his cultural achievements in
+other political figures.
+He was awarded for his cultural achievements in 1970.

-his ranch and knew members of the Texas Rangers.
+McLaughlin also stocked race horses at his ranch and knew members of the Texas

 McLendon, Gordon B.